National Register of Historic Places listings in Iron County, Utah

 This is a list of the National Register of Historic Places listings in Iron County, Utah.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Iron County, Utah, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 19 properties and districts listed on the National Register in the county.
-One other site in the county was once listed on the Register, but has since been removed.
+There are 18 properties and districts listed on the National Register in the county.
+Two other sites in the county were once listed on the Register, but have since been removed.